 Local Plan Review Examination for Junction 27 and associated policies.

-TCS will be represented at the hearing, when it occurs, and we have submitted a position statement.
+TCS will be represented at the hearing, and we have submitted a position statement.
 All the position statements are available, as well as further information, are online.
 We previously submitted a letter to the consultation for this proposal on 14th February 2017: letter-to-mddc-february-14th-2017-2-1.

 Although there has been a 28% reduction in the overall size of the proposed development since it was written, the size of the Designer Outlet Village remains much the same and we continue to thoroughly agree with the November 2014 GVA Report assessment_of_retail_and_main_town_centre_use_plannin_policy__nov_2014

 (This was commissioned by Mid Devon District Council and fully endorsed by them and the Planning Department before the extraordinary late intervention by councillors led to a volte-face, the derailing of the new local Plan, and the need to commission ‘independent’ reports slanted to say exactly the opposite!).

 The final paragraph of this report concludes: